Want to reduce your tax bill? Make sure you’re aware and taking advantage of tax write-offs…

 To be deductible, membership in the organization must actually help you conduct business.
 The association may not be organized primarily for pleasure or social purposes.

-For example, a graphic designer who joins the local trade association for advertising professionals can deduct their dues, as the purpose of the group is to help members in that field advance their careers and build connections.
+For example, a graphic designer who joins the local trade association for freelance designers and advertising professionals can deduct their dues, as the purpose of the group is to help members in that field advance their careers and build connections.

 However, the same designer cannot deduct dues paid to a local country club, even if they met clients there.
 This is because the club is primarily used for recreational and social activities.